eomt33/agentic-ai-hr-assistant/README.md

+## Example Output
+The system returns policy-grounded answers along with similarity scores that indicate which document sections informed the response.
+This supports transparency and explainability in compliance-sensitive contexts.

 ## How to Run
 This project is implemented as a Jupyter notebook.
 1. Clone the repository:
    ```bash
    git clone https://github.com/eomt33/agentic-ai-hr-assistant.git